h2non/promitto/README.md

 # promitto [![Build Status](https://secure.travis-ci.org/h2non/promitto.png?branch=master)][travis] [![NPM version](https://badge.fury.io/js/promitto.png)][npm]

-**promitto** is a tiny **Promise/Deferred library for JavaScript environments** which helps you when dealing with asynchronous patterns programming in a pretty and clean way.
+**promitto** is a tiny **Promise/Deferred library for JavaScript environments** which helps you when dealing with asynchronous patterns programming in a pretty and clean way

 It provides an elegant and simple [API](#api) compatible with the [Promise/A+ spec](http://promises-aplus.github.io/promises-spec/)